kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/03-logging-in/articles/04-i-didn-t-receive-the-2-step-verification-code-or-notification/content.md

+# Logging in
-# I didn't receive the 2-step verification code or notification
+## I didn't receive the 2-step verification code or notification
 If you’re not receiving the 2-step verification code via text or an app notification from us, here’s what to do.

 ### 2-step verification with the Wise app